stevenxchung/OMSCS-Notes/CS 6750 - HCI/Test 1/Lesson 09 (2.6) - Mental Models.md

 ### Reflections: Learned Helplessness And Expert Blind Spot

-_Reflect on a time when you experienced learned helplessness and the effects of expert blind spot from someone trying to teach you something._
+_Reflect on a time when you experienced learned helplessness and the effects of expert blind spot from someone trying to teach you something_.

 We do a lot of technical solutioning and _hacks_ at while at work in order to create a feature for our software product.
 There are many times when I would ask a lead engineer how I should approach the problem or direction but because of their expert blind spot they would explain the approach in such a way that the useful details actually get lost in translation or more commonly, they would assume that I already know some of the acronyms that they use in their explanation.
 Unfortunately, the latter is a very common occurrence based on my own observations in the technical world and causes learned helplessness and _imposter syndrome_ for most new employees.